Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 Okay boy mama, here’s the thing.
 Boys like to be everywhere, do everything, and they don’t like to miss out on anything.
 Taking a bathroom break means they’re missing out on the fun.
 So they hold it in until they can hold no more.

 38. They will want to show you the same thing over and over again

 “Look, mommy!”
 Is a phrase boy moms hear often.
 Over and over and over again.
 You lift up your eyes, and you look.
 Because he really wants you to see something, and it’s very important.
 You look again and again, as long as he needs you to look.
 And then you tell him how awesome he did on that new thing he’s trying to master.

 39. Random things will fly at your face followed by “Sorry mommy!”

-You may need to make a construction helmet a part of your daily wardrobe.
+I As a mom of boys, you may need to make a construction helmet a part of your daily wardrobe.

 40. Boys can scream for no reason

 I can’t say it’s the best thing about being a boy mom.
 The first time it happens, you’ll find yourself running to see who lost their arm, but after a few false alarms, you’ll tell them not to scream like that unless someone is bleeding.
 But they’ll still scream.
 Brace yourself.
 This is boy mom life.

 41. Furniture is their playground